Advertising history

 Michael Ovitz, Ronald Meyer, Nat Lefowitz (1905-1980's) and Ted Ashley (1920's-2002) are the other entertainment agents.

-The first real television commercial in both the US and the entire world is an advertisement for Bulova watches, lasting 10 seconds and seen on WNBT on its July 1, 1941 launch.
+The first real television commercial in both the US and the entire world is Bulova watches, lasting 10 seconds and seen on WNBT on its July 1, 1941 launch.

-Crossing the pond, television commercials began with an advertisement for Gibbs S.R. on ITV.
+Crossing the pond, television commercials began with Gibbs S.R. on ITV.

 In 1969, an advertisement for Birds Eye peas was Britain's first colour television commercial, which featured a young girl and the tagline: We pick 'em younger.

-Moving down under, the approach being made by Mojo, which was co-run by Alan Morris and Allan Johnston, eschewed the influences of both the American and the British advertising industries.
+Mojo, the Australian advertising answer to The Beatles, has its unique approach, which eschewed the influences of both the American and the British advertising industries.

-During the Cold War period, television commercials seen across the Eastern Bloc have low production values; many of them were shot on video, especially during the 1980's, and some were on film.
+Television commercials seen across the Eastern Bloc used low production values during the Cold War period, many of which were shot on video, especially during the 1980's, some on film.

-But in the post-Cold War era, television commercials seen across the Eastern Bloc started to have high production values; many of them being shot on film in Western quality looked like US ones.
+During the post-Cold War era, ads across the Eastern Bloc began to use high production values, many being shot on film in Western quality and looked like US ones.

-Changes for advertising across the Eastern Bloc in the post-Cold War era have made production values become more in line with television commercials seen across the Western world.
+Huge changes for advertising in the Eastern Bloc during the post-Cold War era have made production values become more in line with television commercials seen across the Western world.

 0 Comments: